dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 **workflow_dispatch** events.
 However changes only to documentation or other specific infrastructure directories do not trigger this workflow.

-A **sonar-project.properties** file within each METplus component repository defines the configuration of the SonarQube scans for that code base.
-The scans for all of the Python-based METplus components are very similar while the logic for the repositories with compiled code differ.
+A **sonar-project.properties** file within each repository defines the configuration of the SonarQube scans for that code base.
+The SonarQube workflows for the Python-based METplus components are all very similar while the logic for the repositories with compiled code differ.

-The SonarQube workflows for METplus, METplotpy, METcalcpy, and METdataio run jobs to:
+The SonarQube workflows for the Python-based components (METplus, METplotpy, METcalcpy, and METdataio) run jobs to:

-  - Check out the source code
+* Check out the source code
-  - Set up a Python environment
+* Set up a Python environment
-  - Run Pytests and create a test code coverage report
+* Run Pytests and create a test code coverage report
-  - Configure the SonarQube properties based on the triggering event
+* Configure the SonarQube properties based on the triggering event
-  - Run a SonarQube scan job provided by SonarSource
+* Run a SonarQube scan job provided by SonarSource
-  - Run a SonarQube quality gate check job provided by SonarSource
+* Run a SonarQube quality gate check job provided by SonarSource

 The quality gate check job pushes the scan results, including code coverage, to a [SonarQube server](https://needham.rap.ucar.edu/) hosted by the METplus